cytoscape/cytoscape.js/documentation/md/core/init.md

 ### Getting started

-An instance of Cytoscape.js correeponds to a graph.
+An instance of Cytoscape.js correponds to a graph.
 You can create an instance as follows:

 ```js
 cytoscape({